Building a modern team culture

 Teams should also collectively set goals and support each other to achieve them.
 The Objectives and Key Results (OKRs) framework from Google works well to set goals and track progress at multiple levels in your organization.
 OKRs help align individual and team goals with organization goals.
 Each goal should have an associated plan on how to achieve it.

-Learn more about how the U.K. Government Digital Service uses OKRs on GOV.UK website by reading this article.
+Learn more about how the U.K. Government Digital Service uses OKRs on GOV.UK website.

 Meaning and impact